This 21 Days Rwanda and Uganda Tour has been crafted for tourist to enjoy the best of wildlife, gorillas, birds in Uganda and Rwanda.

 Possible species to be pocketed on this day while and after Gorilla Tracking may include; White-eyed Slaty-Flycatcher, Gray-green Bush-shrike, Northern Double-collared Sunbird, Olive Long-tailed Cuckoo, Bar-tailed Trogon, Dusky Tit, Kivu Ground-Thrush, White-bellied Robin-Chat, Equatorial Akalat, White-tailed Ant-Thrush, Red-throated Alethe, White-bellied Crested- Flycatcher, Black-billed Weaver, Magpie Mannikin, African Goshawk, Black Bee-eater, Blue-throated Roller, Sooty Flycatcher and many more Other wildlife that we may be fortunate enough to find here include the enormous Yellow-backed Duiker, Guereza Colobus, L’Hoest’s, Blue and Red-tailed monkeys, Chimpanzee and several species of squirrels including Fire-footed Rope, Carruthers’ Mountain, Ruwenzori Sun and Red-legged Sun Squirrel.

-Day 10: Birding to Queen Elizabeth National Park
+Day 10 of the 21 Days Rwanda and Uganda Tour: Birding to Queen Elizabeth National Park

 Today we head to Queen Elizabeth National Park; This Uganda’s most popular game reserve and certainly one of the most scenic.
 It stretches from the crater dotted foothills of the Rwenzori ranges in the north, along with the shores of Lake Edward to the remote Ishasha River in the south, incorporating a wide variety of habitats that range from open Savannah to rainforest, dense papyrus swamps and brooding crater lakes to the vastness of Lake George.
 These qualify it a little wonder that is the highest biodiversity conservation reserve in the world